Skip to content

 152. Progress on commitment to eliminate gender related discrimination with regards to employment?

 [Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company has also established a gender committee comprised entirely of female workers which serves to advocate for women workers' rights, develop extracurricular programs for women workers and address complaints regarding gender-based harassment.
+The company has also established a gender committee comprised entirely of female workers which serves to advocate for women workers' rights, develop extracurricular programs for women workers, and addresses complaints of gender-based harassment.

 • Y